-6.5 The forecast position for the Kettering Neighbourhood Account at the end of Period 2 shows an overspend of £50k.
+6.7 The forecast position for the Kettering Neighbourhood Account at the end of Period 3 shows an overspend of £32k (Period 2 - £50k overspend).
 This is summarised in the following Table:

-Kettering Neighbourhood Accour nt
+Kettering Neighbourhood Accour ıt

 Current Projection Forecast Variance

-Budget P2
+Budget Р3

 2023/24 2023/24

 £000 £000 £000

 INCOME

-Rents - Dwellings Only 16,763 16,713 50
+Rents - Dwellings Only 16,763 16,716 47

-Service Charges 487 487 0
+Service Charges 487 447 40

 HRA Investment Income 21 21 0

-Total Income 17,271 17,221 50
+Total Income 17,271 17,184 87

 EXPENDITURE

 Repairs and Maintenance 4,632 4,632 0

 General Management 2,988 2,988 0

 HRA Self Financing 4,986 4,986 0

 Revenue Contribution to Capital 3,268 3,268 0

 Transfer To / (From) Reserves (565) (565) 0

-Special Services 1,257 1,257 0
+Special Services 1,257 1,252 (5)

-Other 705 705 0
+Other 705 655 (50)

-Total Expenditure 17,271 17,271 0
+Total Expenditure 17,271 17,216 (55)

-Net Operating Expenditure 0 50 50
+Net Operating Expenditure 0 32 32

-- 6.6 The forecast position for rental income from dwellings at Period 2 is £50k lower than budget a rent gain of £67k is a result of the Right to Buy Sales being 14 less than the budgeted amount of 30 in 2022/23, resulting in a higher number of dwellings at 1st April 2023 resulting in a higher rental yield; however, this is offset by a forecast shortfall of £117k due to lost income from a higher void rate.
-RTB sales are currently forecast at 30.
-The number of sales and void rates are areas that will be closely monitored during the course of the year. - 6.7 There could be further pressures to the two Neighbourhood Accounts as the HRA holds a depreciation charge that recognises the cost of managing and maintaining the Council stock at the current level.
+- 6.8 The forecast position for rental income from dwellings at Period 3 is £47k lower than budget a rent gain of £67k is a result of the Right to Buy Sales being 14 less than the budgeted amount of 30 in 2022/23, resulting in a higher number of dwellings on 1st April 2023 resulting in a higher rental yield.
+RTB sales were budgeted at 30 the current forecast is 20 which results in a rent gain of £24k being the part year effect from RTB sales.
+The reduction is in part from the current economic climate and the increased costs in borrowing, however, this is reduced by a shortfall of £138k due to lost income from a higher void rate.
+The number of sales and void rates are areas that will be closely monitored during the course of the year. - 6.9 There are pressures of £40k as a result of income from service charges being lower than budget. - 6.10 The forecast position for Period 3 is a reduction in expenditure of £55k this is as a result of the contribution to the Bad Debts provision being lower than budget owing to higher collection on arrears (£50k).
+There are minor favourable variations of £5k. - 6.11 The Council made provision for a 4% pay award in 2023-24 the Pay award will exceed the budget as the offer by the employers already exceeds the pay inflation allowed.
+The forecast outturn will be updated following the conclusion of the national pay negotiations and any additional pressures up to £176k would initially be funded from the contingency budget. - 6.12 There could be further pressures to the two Neighbourhood Accounts as the HRA holds a depreciation charge that recognises the cost of managing and maintaining the Council stock at the current level.
 This funding represents a revenue cost to the HRA that is then used to support the capital programme to deliver the required enhancements to the stock to keep it fit for purpose.
 The revenue contribution to capital expenditure as a minimum must equal the depreciation charge and the value of the housing stock has increased resulting in a higher Revenue Contribution to Capital, the actual valuations will be confirmed as part of the final accounts process.
 These pressures would be mitigated by utilising the attributable debt from Right to Buy Sales.